ShocKwav3/CYD_usb_c_only_sample/README.md

 ## Project specific quarks
 - ESP32WROOM32 board serial issue with tft_espi
     - tft_espi uses `Serial` for communincation.
 So does USB CDC.
 This leads to compile error.
 Could not solve it yet.
 For the moment, keeping `ARDUINO_USB_CDC_ON_BOOT` disabled.
 Any startup error can be seen in Wokwi terminal by launching the code in simulator.
+- Wokwi simulator
+    - Wokwi simulator does not support resistive touch, only capacitive touch.
+The solution I chose to use capacitive touch setup for simulator while device works with resistive touch.
+The touch controller is interface is used in code to abstract away the implementation details.
+The build system has two environtment and depending which environment it's being built for, appropriate touch controller is loaded.
+Checkout `TouchControllerDriver` in `lib` for more insight.
+    - For reason unknown, using tft_espi and adafruit 6206 capacitive touch library in same project when microcontroller is esp32-s3 makes Wokwi go to boot loop.
+So, the simulator is using generic esp32 which works.
+Hardware isn't too important for simulators.
+All we want to check is if our feature is working as expected.
+With the help of the abstracted code it was achieved and we can forget about the mismatch of device between real device and simulator.